1. Health Hub

 Common cold symptoms

-Common colds also cause symptoms that differentiate them from sinus infections.
-This may be due to an infection in multiple parts of the upper respiratory system.
+Common colds also cause unique symptoms.
+This may be due to a viral infection in multiple parts of the upper respiratory system.

 Symptoms unique to a cold include: